-- Hazard A: Based on the potential hazards, small to moderate damage to some of the proposed structure and site requiring some stabilisation works is thought possible thus giving a descriptor of MINOR. - Hazard B: Based on the proposed construction and the potential hazards, moderate damage to parts of the proposed structure, and/or extending beyond site boundaries requiring significant stabilisation works is thought possible, thus giving a descriptor of MEDIUM.
+- Hazard A: Based on the potential hazards, moderate damage to some of the proposed structure, and/or significant part of the site requiring large stabilisation works is thought possible thus giving a descriptor of MEDIUM. - Hazard B: Based on the potential hazards, extensive damage to most of the proposed structure, and/or extending beyond site boundaries requiring significant stabilisation works is thought possible thus giving a descriptor of MAJOR.